Mauker1/MaterialSearchView/README.md

 MaterialSearchView searchView = (MaterialSearchView) findViewById(R.id.search_view);
 ```

-To open the search view, simply call the `searchView.openSearch()` method.
+- To open the search view, simply call the `searchView.openSearch()` method.

-To close the search view, call the `searchView.closeSearch()` method.
+- To close the search view, call the `searchView.closeSearch()` method.

-You can check if the view is open by using the `searchView.isOpen()` method.
+- You can check if the view is open by using the `searchView.isOpen()` method.

-As from Version 1.2.1 it's also possible to get the query anytime by using the `searchView.getCurrentQuery()` method.
+- As from Version 1.2.1 it's also possible to get the query anytime by using the `searchView.getCurrentQuery()` method.

-**Protip:** To close the search view using the back button, put the following code on your `Activity`:
+- To close the search view using the back button, put the following code on your `Activity`:

 ```java
 @Override